websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

     * Bound to [4516] from bundle 1358 (com.acme.s1j6.able.impl:1.0.0)
 ```

-In the above output, `S1J6Portlet` has an `_s1J6` field that references and is bound to a component of the `S1J6` service type in the `com.acme.s1j6.able.impl` bundle.
+In the above output, `S1J6Portlet` has an `_s1J6` field that's bound to a component of the `S1J6` service type in the `com.acme.s1j6.able.impl` bundle because of its `@Reference`.
 Searching this bundle's id in the Gogo Shell by running `bundle 1358` reveals the full service class name of the component used by the portlet: `com.acme.s1j6.able.internal.S1J6AbleImpl`.

 Finally, the full reference configuration details for `S1J6Portlet` are as follows: